-You start with the word no. You only say it once and you don’t argue.
-If your teen engages an argument, which they most certainly will try to do, you ignore them until they are reasonable again.
-You do not explain yourself unless they are really in the mood to listen and learn.
-You are not peers.
-When you reestablish who is the parent, who earns the money, who provides, and the difference between a need and a want, then you can start explaining why you say no. At that point your teen is ready to listen.
+You start with the word no. Try only saying it once and then don’t argue.
+If your teen engages an argument, which they most certainly will try to do, it’s best to ignore them until they are reasonable again.
+Don’t bother explaining yourself unless they are really in the mood to listen and learn; you are not peers.
+When you reestablish who is the parent, who earns the money, who provides, and the difference between a need and a want, then you can start explaining why you said no. At that point your teen is ready to listen.
 They will then benefit from understanding how it builds their character to wait for purchases, to save money, and to be content with what they already have.

 The second thing you must do is set a good example.
 No more indulging yourself at every whim.
 If you’ve told your teen you’re trying to stay out of Starbucks to be healthier or save a few dollars, then fight through the urge when it hits you.
 Don’t go get your nails done because you’re sad, buy a new car because you’re bored with the one you have, or redecorate the inside of your house because it’s not the latest style.
 Be very intentional, out loud, about your actions and acquisitions.
 Let your teenager overhear you saying you’re saving for the next vacation, and then follow-through with it.